sanwebinfo/next-cricket-score/README.md

 ## API 🍪

 - API for Get Live Score data
-- Update current Live match URL at `match.json`
+- Update the current Live match URL at `match.json`

 For more check - `/app/live/route.js`